hashicorp/actions-go-build/README.md

 ## Development

-Devlopment docs have moved to [docs/development.md](docs/deveopment.md).
+Development docs have moved to [docs/development.md](docs/development.md).

 The core functionality of this action is contained in a Go CLI, which can also be installed and run locally.
 See [the CLI docs](docs/cli.md) for instructions on installing and using